kenkam/turtle/README.md

 Compiling
 =========

-This has been tested on Ubuntu 10.10 with gtk-2-0.
-Simply do
+This has been tested on Ubuntu 10.10 with gtk-2.0.
+Make sure gtk-2.0 is installed correctly, and then simply do

     make extension
     ./extension